legiblyblabbing/tail11ty/adammasterclass.md

 - Rinse every ounce of betting knowledge out of Adam and deliver it to you in practical, easy to follow steps

-- Give you full access to the 'behind the scenes' discussions between me and Adam, so no valuable insight is hidden
+- Give you full access to the 'behind the scenes' discussions between me and Adam, so no valuable insight is hidden from you

 - Supply you with tools to help automate parts of Adam's strategy